 It is said that the only thing that is constant in life is ‘change.’
 However it is not easy to embrace change / innovation (especially abrupt ones) except with emotional intelligence.
 Typically people (by default) respond to change in the work / business environment with negative attitudes; however, a person with emotional intelligence can be positive and even inspire colleagues to be equally positive in the face of any such change.
 People with high emotional intelligence can turn seemingly negative situations into an opportunity; consequently they progress more easily in business and in life.

-A renowned psychologist by name Daniel Goleman looked at more than a hundred competence models from corporations, NGOs and governments and found out that the common set of abilities that identified people who were outstanding had nothing to do with cognitive abilities, but rather emotional intelligence.
+A renowned psychologist by name Daniel Goleman looked at more than 100 competence models from corporations, NGOs and governments and found out that the common set of abilities that identified people who were outstanding had nothing to do with cognitive abilities (as measured by IQ), but rather emotional intelligence (as measured by EQ).
 He recalls an earlier study that Harvard University (one of the best in the world) conducted when he was a graduate student there.
 The study (conducted across the business school, medical school, law school, and education school) was to find out how well the graduate school entry exams predicted success in the respective careers.
 The correlation was zero!
 Meaning: a person’s success in a chosen field had (and still has) nothing to do with his / her congnitive intelligence (IQ) at the time of completing the first degree.

 The board of trustees at Massachusetts Institute of Technology (MIT; one of the best universities in the world) once commissioned a study to see who the biggest donors among their alumni were and what characterised them when they were students times back.
 And the results were shocking!
 It wasn’t the people who were absolutely brilliant all the way through school who ended up being so successful that they could give MIT hundreds of millions of dollars; rather, it was people who were good enough to get into MIT and good enough to complete successfully but then who had other extra-curricula abilities prior to entering MIT.
 For example, they had been team captains, club presidents, started their own businesses on the side while schooling, and so on.
 Those were the people who became the founders and heads of companies that grew to be big enough that they could afford to give the biggest donations to their alma mater.